-If relatives or friends do not come forward to offer care for a child, then that child might need to be cared for by the local authority and would be placed with carers who do not know the child (mainstream foster carers).
+If relatives or friends do not offer to care for a child, then that child might need to be cared for by the local authority and would be placed with carers who do not know the child (mainstream foster carers).

 Why is family and friends care so important?

 For many years in Oxfordshire, we have been promoting family and friends care as one of the ways we support children who cannot live with their birth parents.

 Family and friends care means that children are given every opportunity to thrive and be happy within their own family network.
 This gives children greater security from feeling loved and comfortable in and environment they are familiar with.

 Children tell us that they prefer to be cared for within their own family when they can’t live with their parents.
 They feel more secure and feel they 'belong'.
 Families offering this type of care do so because they want to keep the family together.

 To find out whether you, as a family and friends carer, are eligible for help, we will make an assessment to see if the child you care for, or plan to, is a child for whom services need to be provided.
 Once a decision has been made that the child or children need a service, then you as the carer will be offered social work support.

 We have a duty to make sure any child we are providing services for is safe and well cared for, so the social worker will discuss with you how you are going to look after the child.